antirez/disque/README.md

     ACKJOB jobid1 jobid2 ... jobidN

 Acknowledges the execution of one or more jobs via job IDs.
 The node receiving the ACK will replicate it to multiple nodes and will try to garbage collect both the job and the ACKs from the cluster so that memory can be freed.

+    FASTACK jobid1 jobid2 ... jobidN

+Performs a best effort cluster wide deletion of the specified job IDs.
+When the network is well connected and there are no node failures, this is equivalent to `ACKJOB` but much faster (less messages exchanged), however during failures it is more likely that fast acknowledges will result into multiple deliveries of the same messages.

 Other commands
 ===